Georgia authorities identify remains of missing pregnant woman a decade after she disappeared

 Georgia officials identified Hendrix's remains after finding them buried near an Omega residence in 2020

-Georgia authorities have identified the remains of a pregnant Georgia woman who went missing a decade ago.
+Georgia authorities have identified the remains of a pregnant woman who went missing a decade ago.

 The Georgia Bureau of Investigation (GBI) announced on March 17 that DNA testing confirmed 27-year-old Crystal Hendrix's identity after her remains were discovered in August 2020 at 456 Urbana Road in Omega.